ENTERTAINMENT RATINGS & LABELING AWARENESS MONTH

 - Provide consumers with a dispute resolution process for sales and rentals in violation of the store’s policies.

 The program also includes an agreement by the retailers to regular secret shopping by an independent third party to determine whether children under age 17 are able to purchase Mature-rated games at their stores.

-The members of the National Association of Recording Merchandisers (NARM) support the Parental Advisory Program of the Recording Industry Association of America (RIAA).
+The members of the Music Business Association (Music Biz) support the Parental Advisory Program of the Recording Industry Association of America (RIAA).

 The Parental Advisory Program is not a rating program, nor is it age-based or an indicator that a recording displaying a Parental Advisory logo is inappropriate for a minor.
 Music retailers support the Parental Advisory Program in different ways, based on market considerations and the character of the community in which the store is located: